-The national average savings account interest rate is 0.06 percent, according to the FDIC’s March 2017 report.
-If your current savings account interest rate is low, it might be time to switch banks.
-GOBankingRates has identified the 10 best savings account interest rates available right now, all of which beat the national average.
+The average savings account has a 0.06 percent annual percentage yield, but many of the largest financial institutions in the U.S. pay low rates, around just 0.01% APY.
+If your current savings account interest rate is as low as 0.01 percent, it might be time to switch banks.
+GOBankingRates has identified the 10 best savings account interest rates available right now, which pay closer to 1 percent.
 To get better rates, start researching banks and think about moving your money to one of the best savings accounts of 2017.

 |Synchrony Bank||High Yield Savings||1.15%|

 |CIT Bank||Spring Savings Account||1.15%|

 |Discover Bank||Discover Savings||1.10%|

 Ally Bank and Barclays Bank Delaware rates accurate as of today.

 How to Find the Best Savings Account Rates